Perspective | Cincinnati needed a perfect storm to make the CFP. The clouds are gathering.

-If the Bearcats win their next two games — on the road against a solid East Carolina team on Friday and then against 10-1 Houston in the AAC championship game — the CFP committee, a.k.a. the Genius 13, will have no choice but to include them in the playoff.
+If the Bearcats win their next two games — on the road against a solid East Carolina team Friday and then against 10-1 Houston in the American Athletic Conference championship game — the CFP committee, a.k.a. the Genius 13, will have no choice but to include them in the playoff.

 A few weeks ago, I wrote that it would take a court order — at least — to get a team from the Group of Five conferences a slot in the four-team playoff.
 That’s one of the reasons I’ve pushed for years for an eight- or even 12-team playoff: to give the non-powers the kind of opportunity they get in the NCAA basketball tournament.
-The magic of that event isn’t the Final Four, it’s the first weekend, when Oral Roberts beats Ohio State; Ohio University beats Virginia and Abilene Christian beats Texas.
+The magic of that event isn’t the Final Four, it’s the first weekend, when Oral Roberts beats Ohio State, Ohio University beats Virginia and Abilene Christian beats Texas.
 Those are all upsets that took place this past March.

 It turns out that I was wrong.
-All it has taken is a perfect storm to get Cincinnati into position where it will be impossible for the Genius 13 not to admit the Bearcats to the previously closed club of power schools.
-(Twenty-eight bids in seven seasons: 28 spots to power schools).
+All it has taken is a perfect storm to get Cincinnati into position where it will be impossible for the Genius 13 not to admit the Bearcats to the previously closed club of power schools (28 bids in seven seasons, 28 spots to power schools).
 A year ago, the Bearcats were 9-0 and the G-13 ranked them eighth in their final poll, sending them to play Georgia in the Peach Bowl.
 The Bulldogs rallied late to win, 24-21.
 That is Cincy’s only loss among 20 wins over the past two seasons.

 So, how did we get to the point where the members of the G-13 must feel as if they are strapped into a dentist’s chair, having a root canal without Novocain?